Terms and Conditions

 Cedarville University will make every effort to ensure that students’ accounts are as accurate as possible.
 If an administrative, clerical, or technical billing error does occur, the student will contact the Cashiers Office as soon as possible so that the error can be corrected.
 A student is not absolved of their financial responsibility if a billing error occurs.

-Students may pay their University bill using cash, checks, wires, or with a major credit/debit card.
-Credit/debit card users will be charged a convenience fee.
-Payment can be made at the Cashiers Office, by U.S. mail, or online.
+Students may pay their University bill online , by check, or with a major credit/debit card.
+Credit/debit card users or payments sent by wire will be charged a convenience fee or wire acceptance fee.
+Payment can be made at the Cashiers Office during posted business hours, or online anytime through the MyCU system at mycu.cedarville.edu or PaymyTution for international payments.
+Payments sent through the US Postal Service will be posted in the order received.

 If a payment is returned due to nonsufficient funds, students expressly authorize Cedarville University or its agent to add a returned item fee up to the maximum allowable state fee.